genai-impact/ecologits/docs/tutorial/impacts.md

 EcoLogits.init(electricity_mix_zone="FRA")
 ```

-By default, the `WOR` World electricity mix is used, which values are:
+By default, the `WOR` World electricity mix is used, whose values are:

 | Impact criteria | Value      | Unit            |
 |-----------------|------------|-----------------|